Shape Constrained Regularisation by Statistical Multiresolution for Inverse Problems: Asymptotic Analysis: Introduction

 Whereas most of the literature is concerned with the proper choice of the regularisation functional $J$, in this work we will discuss the issue of the data fidelity term $T_N$.
 We claim that from a statistical perspective the choice of $T_N$ is of equal importance as the choice of $J$.

 In Definition \ref{gen:mrstat} below we will delimit a class of feasible functions for $\mu_1,\ldots,\mu_N$ in \eqref{intro:mrstatrough}.
 However, in order to make ideas clear (and also to justify the notion ``multiresolution''), we will start with a simple, yet illustrative example: Let $G\subset [0,1]^d$ be the equi-spaced grid of points in the unit cube and assume that $V$ consists of all real valued functions $v:G\ra\R$.
 Moreover, let $\set{S_1,S_2,\ldots,S_N}$ be a sequence of non-empty subsets of $G$.
-We define for $n\in\N$ and $v\in V$ the \emph{local average function} $\mu_n(v) = \abs{\sum_{\nu\in V} v_\nu}\slash \sqrt{\# S_n}$.
+We define for $n\in\N$ and $v\in V$ the \emph{local average function} $\mu_n(v) = \abs{\sum_{\nu\in V} v_\nu}\slash \sqrt{\#{S_n}}$, where $\#{S_n}$ denotes the number of grid-points in $S_n$.
 Thus, the MR-statistic $T_N$ reads as

 In other words, the statistic $T_N$ returns the largest local average of the residuals $\sigma^{-1}(Y-Ku)$ over the sets $S_1,\ldots,S_N$.
 Under the hypothesis that $u^\dagger$ is the true solution of \eqref{intro:lineqn}, we have that $T_N(\sigma^{-1}(Y-Ku^\dagger)) = T_N(\eps)$ does not exceed the threshold $q_N(\alpha)$ with probability $1-\alpha$ at least.
 Recall that $\eps$ is a white noise process and hence ``oscillates around zero'' as an effect of which the quantile values $q_N(\alpha)$ are relatively small due to cancellations in the sums in \eqref{intro:mrstatspecial}.
 If, however, $u$ is wrongly specified the residual $Y - Ku$ contains a non-random signal which may happen to be covered by a set $S_{n_0}$.
 As an effect the local average over $S_{n_0}$ - and thus also the statistic $T_N(\sigma^{-1}(Y-Ku))$ - becomes relatively large and $u$ lies outside the admissible domain of the optimisation problem \eqref{intro:opt}.